 Knowing what goes on during treatment helps you to determine what to bring to rehab.
 You obviously need the necessities such as toothbrush, toothpaste, and other personal hygiene items.
 Pack enough for a 30 to 60-day stay, depending on your needs.
 Frequently asked questions typically include inquiries about bringing cash.

-If you like to do so, please note that staff members will lock up your money in the office.
+If you like to do so, please note that staff members will lock up your money, picture ID, and insurance cards in the office.
 It stays there until you want to use it.
 This policy prevents theft and loss.
-If you bring a picture ID and insurance cards, you keep those with you.

 Clothing choices should favor comfort, relaxation, and exercise.
 You don’t have to splurge on a new yoga outfit or running shoes; just bring what you have and feel comfortable in.
 Since there are some social group settings, bring casual clothes for hanging out.